graysonm23/Native-Yelp/README.md

 # Yelp Look-A-Like Using React-Native

 ## Deployment
   No deployment for this application.
 This was just made for testing purposes.
 This is my first React-Native Application.
+However, below is a photo of the app.

 ## How Was It Made
   Utilizing the Yelp API, I was able to gather information from an axios call.
 Thereafter, I used that information and built Parent and Child components to render the information on the screen.
 The App utilizes a nice "V" like modularization, just like, "MVC" (Model View Controller).